peterbono/ux-seo-audit-agent/README.md

   lead capture.
 It also scans for social proof (testimonials, reviews), promotions and bonuses, explicit statements of benefits, comparison phrases like “vs” or “comparatif”, cross‑sell cues, FAQ/help sections and a search bar.
-Each metric is displayed in the **Growth & Business** tab of the Streamlit interface.
+To make these metrics actionable, the app normalises them per 1 000 words and calculates a **Business Score** out of 100 along with key performance indicators (CTA/1 000 words, trust words/1 000 words, social proof/1 000 words, etc.).
+Ratios outside recommended ranges trigger targeted suggestions.
+Each KPI and the resulting Business Score are displayed in the **Growth & Business** tab.
 The tool then recommends adding or balancing these elements – such as including testimonials, highlighting key benefits, offering a promotion, or adding a FAQ – to enhance the page’s credibility, usability and conversion rate.
 Collectively, these extra signals